ComposableAnalytics/Docs/docs/DataPortals/05.Control-Details/QueryViewChooser.md

 ## Overview

 The **QueryViewChooser** control type allows the user to select a row from a Composable [QueryView](../../QueryViews/01.Overview.md).
 The selection can be used to set other fields on the page, matching field [Name](../06.Setting-Details/Name.md) to the column name of the QueryView.
+QueryView search parameters can be passed in from the other fields on the page, matching their field [Name](../06.Setting-Details/Name.md) to the QueryView parameter [inputs](../../QueryViews/Inputs.md).

 The control on the page is a button: